Should you buy rental truck insurance?

 Before moving, check with your current insurance provider.

 Make a call to your insurance agent to ask whether your homeowners or car insurance policies extend to your rental moving truck.
-Your insurance agent can help you determine what type of protection, if any, your existing insurance provides when it comes to a rental truck and whether you need to buy additional coverage.
+Your insurance agent can help you determine what type of protection, if any, your existing insurance provides when it comes to a rental truck and your possessions within the truck, and whether you need to buy additional coverage.

 The size of your moving truck affects insurance coverage.

 It’s important to note that even if your car insurance policy helps cover damage to a moving truck, there may be exclusions based on its size.
 Be sure to ask what size rental trucks are covered under your car insurance policy.

 Some credit card companies also offer insurance for a rental vehicle, the Insurance Information Institute (III) says.
 Call the number on the back of your card to learn whether it provides any coverage for the moving truck you're renting.

 Look into supplemental insurance options for your moving truck.

 If your rental truck isn't covered by your existing insurance policies or credit card provider, you may want to ask the rental truck company if they offer coverage options.
 For example: